Julian Schuster, Ph.D.

 Interim Chief Enrollment Officer

-Robert Parrent leads the University's global recruitment and retention efforts from the home campus in Webster Groves, Mo.
+Dr. Robert Parrent leads the University's global recruitment and retention efforts from Webster's home campus.
 His comprehensive insight and acumen in enrollment management, including leveraging the latest technology to better serve prospective students, will help the University achieve near-term and long-term strategic goals.

 Associate Vice President and Chief Human Resources Officer